 Benefits of Taking Lump Sum Alimony

 There are benefits to receiving a lump sum alimony payment.
 First, if you decide to take a lump sum payment, you may get more money than if you decide to take monthly payments over the course of many years.
-Because a lump sum payment must be equal to total amount of future payments, and the lump sum is not discounted to current day value, you will most likely receive more.
-Having a dollar today is more than likely going to be worth more than a five years from now, given the opportunity you have to invest the money.
+Because a lump sum payment must be equal to total amount of future payments, and the lump sum is not discounted to current day value, you'll most likely receive more.
+Having a dollar today is more than likely going to be worth more than five years from now, given the opportunity you have to invest the money.

-Second, you will not have to worry about collections problems if you decide to receive a lump sum alimony payment.
+Second, you won't have to worry about collections problems if you decide to receive a lump sum alimony payment.
 Many people often must go to court and obtain court judgments that order their former spouses to continue making monthly alimony payments.
 However, if you opt for a lump sum alimony payment, you can avoid these enforcement problems as you will receive all of your alimony up front.

 Tax Consequences of Lump Sum Payments

 Keep in mind that there may be tax consequences if you decide to accept a lump sum payment for your alimony.
 If you receive a lump sum payment that is labeled as "alimony," it may be taxed for the full amount in the year that is received.
 However, if that same payment is instead classified as a "settlement," this may allow you to not be taxed on the amount.

 Alimony payments, whether you want a monthly payment or a lump sum, come with benefits and drawbacks.
 You should know the ramifications for each choice.
 If you would like to know more about your options for paying or receiving alimony, consider consulting with a qualified divorce attorney in your area.